microsoft/Kusto-Query-Language/doc/samples.md

 let interval = 1d;
 let user_bins_to_analyze = 28;
 // Create an array of filters coefficients for series_fir().
-A list of '1' in our case will produce a simple sum. let moving_sum_filter = toscalar(range x from 1 to user_bins_to_analyze step 1 | extend v=1 | summarize makelist(v));
+A list of '1' in our case will produce a simple sum. let moving_sum_filter = toscalar(range x from 1 to user_bins_to_analyze step 1 | extend v=1 | summarize make_list(v));
 // Level of engagement.
 Users will be counted as engaged if they completed at least this number of activities. let min_activity = 1;
 customEvents
 | where timestamp > starttime
 | where customDimensions["sourceapp"] == "ai-loganalyticsui-prod"
 // We want to analyze users who actually checked out in our website.
 | where (name == "Checkout") and user_AuthenticatedId <> ""
 // Create a series of activities per user.
 | make-series UserClicks=count() default=0 on timestamp
 	in range(starttime, endtime-1s, interval) by user_AuthenticatedId
 // Create a new column that contains a sliding sum.
 // Passing 'false' as the last parameter to series_fir() prevents normalization of the calculation by the size of the window.
 // For each time bin in the *RollingUserClicks* column, the value is the aggregation of the user activities in the
 // 28 days that preceded the bin.
 For example, if a user was active once on 2016-12-31 and then inactive throughout
 // January, then the value will be 1 between 2016-12-31 -> 2017-01-28 and then 0s.
 | extend RollingUserClicks=series_fir(UserClicks, moving_sum_filter, false)
 // Use the zip() operator to pack the timestamp with the user activities per time bin.
 | project User_AuthenticatedId=user_AuthenticatedId , RollingUserClicksByDay=zip(timestamp, RollingUserClicks)